 Not Trusting in The Kids Enough

 I think it all boils down to trying too hard, expecting a lot and doing too much too soon.
 Leave them alone and let them develop and learn in their own unique ways.
 It’s been amazing to watch it happen.
+I started thinking we were working towards the exams school kids sit, I now know that should they want to sit exams, even that can be done differently for homeschoolers.
 What mistakes would you add?